rahilrahimi/team-profile-generator/README.md

 # team-profile-generator

 # Description
-Build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

 # Installation
 - Dowload the code